the-code-sorceress/ts-node/README.md

-# ts-node-rest
+# ts-node-stretch
-A dockerised TS Node REST setup with typeorm.
+A dockerised TS Node setup with typeorm.

-This uses the open source @mvf/servicer npm package, designed to work with our infrastructure
+This uses the open source @mvf/servicer npm package which supports configuration for
+- Expres
+- Apollo
+- SQS
+- Commands
+- Combination of the above

 # Setup
 Prequisites: Make and Docker